 Supporting Promotion Activities at Group Companies

-Each Group company is engaged in activities around their promotion managers.
+Each Group company is engaged in activities around compliance promotion managers.
 The Compliance Department provides suggestions and tools tailored to the challenges of each company, implements group training and offers other measures of support.
 In addition, we have introduced research to more deeply recognize our role as the driving force of compliance management for directors and managers who are newly appointed at Group companies in Japan.

 Insider Trading Prevention Systems: Implementation and Communication

-The Risk Management Department of Suntory Holdings Ltd. and Suntory Beverage & Food Ltd. and the management headquarters of Suntory Beverage & Food Ltd. are working to comprehensively prevent insider trading by introducing e-Learning based on the content provided by the Tokyo Stock Exchange, as Suntory Beverage & Food Ltd. and Dynac Corp. are listed on the Tokyo Stock Exchange.
+The Risk Management Department of Suntory Holdings Ltd. and Suntory Beverage & Food Ltd. and the management headquarters of Suntory Beverage & Food Ltd. are working to comprehensively prevent insider trading by introducing e-learning based on the content provided by the Tokyo Stock Exchange, as Suntory Beverage & Food Ltd. is listed on the Tokyo Stock Exchange.

 Implementing the Suntory Group’s Code of Business Ethics in Business Activities

 We have clarified our emphasis on compliance in the Code of Business Ethics.
 Each department has set and is operating policies and voluntary standards for challenges related to various compliance in their business activities based on the concepts of the Code of Business Ethics.